 Once all the development tasks have been completed, it’s time for the QA and testing phase to begin.
 This is to ensure that all functionality is in place before going ahead with the site launch.

-development team performs cross browser and device testing to ensure responsiveness and accessibility is in place.
+The development team performs cross-browser and device testing to ensure responsiveness and accessibility is in place.
 We run your new custom theme through our WDS theme check plugin.
 Our development team also runs a query monitor and report to ensure that the site is performant prior to launch.